Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

 * Make a change in the code (e.g. change “Login” to “Sign in” or something visible)
 * Commit and push.
 * A build would be kicked-off/completed, the release will push the new build, and updated code is deplyed to the k8s cluster.
 This will take about 5 minutes.

+6. Make a change in the code (e.g. change “Login” to “Sign in” or something visible)
+7. Commit and push.
+8. Come back in about 5 minutes and it should be done.